-Many Nomads claim another provision called the Foreign Earned Income Exclusion however, which allows them to exclude up to around $105,000 (the figure rises to reflect inflation each year) of their global earned income from US taxation.
+Many Nomads choose to claim another provision called the Foreign Earned Income Exclusion, which allows them to exclude up to around $105,000 (the figure rises to reflect inflation each year) of their global earned income from US taxation.
 To claim the Foreign Earned Income Exclusion, they must either demonstrate permanent residence in another country, or (more usefully for many Digital Nomads) demonstrate that they spent at least 330 days outside the US in a 365 day period that is either the tax year or coincides with the tax year.
 Digital Nomads can claim the Foreign Earned Income Exclusion by filing IRS Form 2555.

 What about State taxes?

 Whether Digital Nomads have to pay State income taxes or not depends on the rules in the state where they last resided.

 Some states only release you from having to file as long as you don’t still have significant ties in the state, such as property, investments, bank accounts, dependants, or a driving license, so it’s prudent to familiarize with the rules in the relevant state.

 What about US Self-Employment and Social Security taxes?